HarmlessEvil/vcpkg-GUI/README.md

 ## Building

 > Note: IntelliJ Swing GUI designer was used to generate forms, so
-> this project can stable run only in IntelliJ IDEA
+> this project can compile stably only in IntelliJ IDEA

 In IntelliJ IDEA make sure you have an option **Build and run using** in the section **Build, Execution, Deployment > Build Tools > Gradle**